 In addition to working full time, Lisa's an avid runner, manages her own cake-baking business and is busy looking after her two-year-old son, Jack.
 It goes without saying that she needed a flexible way to earn her qualification.
 She decided that distance learning was the best option.

 "I found that working with ICS was really very easy," she says.
-"Once I had all my study materials and study plan, I could manage my own studies, but also had the reassurance of having the CIPD course mentors and tutors on hand to help me with any queries that I had."
+"Once I had all my study materials and study plan, I could manage my own studies, but also had the reassurance of having the CIPD course tutors on hand to help me with any queries that I had."

 "Finding the time was a challenge, but I managed to do it"